Merlotec/voxelsim/README.md

 # VoxelSim

-VoxelSim is an ultra high performance simulation and perception environment built around a sparse voxel world.
-It is designed to enable rapid training of physical intelligence models and drone autonomy.
+VoxelSim is an ultra high performance 3D embodied intelligence simulation environment built around a sparse voxel world.
+It is designed to enable rapid training of physical embodied intelligence models and drone autonomy.
 This is great for two things:
 - Rapidly training autonomous drones (e.g. using reinforcement learning).
 - Benchmarking general (3D) physical intelligence models efficiently.